SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 #### Checking Field Symbol Assignment and Unassigning Field Symbols

 - If you use an unassigned field symbol, an exception is raised.
-Before using it, you can check the assignment with the following logical expression.
+Before using it, you can check the assignment with the `IS ASSIGNED` logical expression.
 The statement is true if the field symbol is assigned.
 - Using the statement `UNASSIGN`, you can explicitly remove the assignment of the field symbol.
 A `CLEAR` statement only initializes the value.

+> **💡 Note**<br>
+> As covered further down, in dynamic assignments of field symbols, `sy-subrc` is set, unlike in static assignments.
+You can use the `ELSE UNASSIGN` addition in dynamic assignments.
+While `ELSE UNASSIGN` can't be explicitly specified in static assignments, it is used implicitly.
+Note a potential pitfall when checking field symbol assignments with `IS ASSIGNED` in dynamic assignments.
+An example in the dynamic assignment section illustrates the pitfall.

 ```abap
 FIELD-SYMBOLS <fs> TYPE string.